caldas479/AWS-Examples/s3/README.md

 - AWS CDK Construct Library – A collection of pre-written modular and reusable pieces of code, called constructs, that you can use, modify, and integrate to develop your infrastructure quickly.
 The goal of the AWS CDK Construct Library is to reduce the complexity required to define and integrate AWS services together when building applications on AWS.

 - AWS CDK Toolkit – A command line tool for interacting with CDK apps.
 Use the AWS CDK Toolkit to create, manage, and deploy your AWS CDK projects.

+### Pulumi

+Pulumi is an infrastructure as code platform that allows you to use familiar programming languages and tools to build, deploy, and manage cloud infrastructure.

+Pulumi is free, open source, and optionally pairs with the Pulumi Cloud to make managing infrastructure secure, reliable, and hassle-free.

 ---